Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: cuSense: Integrating ISAC in a dApp

 \subsection{Overview and Goals}

 cuSense targets indoor location estimation in a single-cell \gls{cbrs} deployment using \gls{csi} derived from \gls{ul} \gls{pusch} transmissions.
-In particular, it leverages \gls{dmrs} signals transmitted by a \gls{ue} and exposed by the E3 Agent, in what is known as \gls{ul}-collaborative \gls{isac}~\cite{isacolab}.
-Following the reference dApp container architecture of Section~\ref{subsec:dapp-container}, the cuSense dApp processes these \glspl{dmrs} through a lightweight signal-processing pipeline deployed in Triton, and runs a \gls{nn} model to capture the variations in the channel given by the moving object, as shown in Figure~\ref{fig:cusense-overview}.
+We use \gls{dmrs} as it is natively present in every scheduled \gls{ul} transmission and its channel estimates are already computed by the \gls{phy} pipeline, requiring no additional signal overhead.
+The \gls{ue} transmits these signals and the E3 Agent exposes the resulting channel estimates to the dApp, in what is known as \gls{ul}-collaborative \gls{isac}~\cite{isacolab}.
+Other reference signals such as \gls{srs} can be supported by the same framework.
+Following the reference dApp container architecture of Section~\ref{subsec:dapp-container}, the cuSense dApp processes this \gls{dmrs}-derived \gls{csi} through a lightweight signal-processing pipeline deployed in Triton, and runs a \gls{nn} model to capture the variations in the channel given by the moving object, as shown in Figure~\ref{fig:cusense-overview}.
 The goal is to estimate the 2D position $(x_t,y_t)$ of a person walking in the space through a probability map over the area of interest.
 The system addresses the following key challenges in \gls{ul}-\gls{csi}-based sensing: (i) extracting real-time channel perturbations from static multipath; (ii) learning spatial mapping from high-dimensional \gls{csi} data; and (iii) achieving real-time inference.

 Finally, cuSense is designed as a reference \gls{isac} dApp to showcase our framework's ability to support real-time, slot-level inference, and provide a reusable dataset and base pipelines for future \gls{isac} experiments.
-In the current prototype, we focus on single-user localization, but the same design can be extended without modifying the \gls{ran} to other tasks, such as occupancy monitoring and \gls{uav} or ground vehicles detection.
+In the current prototype, we focus on single-user localization with a static background assumption and environment-specific calibration.
+The same design can be extended without modifying the \gls{ran} to other tasks, such as occupancy monitoring and \gls{uav} or ground vehicles detection.